dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

 _The spacing is purely for showing each category._

 Now that we have this payload, we can submit this to the terminal by `POST`'ing it to their JIT server on the `/v1/timestamps` endpoint.
-The terminal will confirm having received the timestamp with a HTTP `204`.
+The terminal will confirm having received the timestamp with an HTTP `204`.
 The actual reply will come asynchronously.

 This concludes part of 1 of Module 9 and covered how to create an `ETA-Berth`.